 Greetings from Portland, Oregon!
 I hope wherever you are, you're having a beautiful April 19.

-I am thrilled to tell you that my first new single of 2019, "To Say Goodbye," is now available!
+My first new single of 2019, "To Say Goodbye," is now available.
 Today you can listen, stream, and purchase in all the musical places...

 This song was made possible by my patrons over at Patreon.
 Click below to join the team, all are welcome!

 I’ve been thinking about death more often these days.
 My dad has a terminal disease, and maybe another year or two left before it takes him.
 My good friend and guitarist Tim Ellis passed away a couple years ago from terminal stage 4 cancer.
 I have another friend battling stage 4 metastatic breast cancer.
 One of my best friend's dad has Alzheimer's, also a terminal illness.

 When I consider death happening to my children, it terrifies me.
 When I think about losing my dad in the near future, I feel like my heart is all of a sudden stuck in my throat, and I'm just not ready to deal with it.
 I have a faith and spiritual practice, but do I really trust it to be enough for me when I'm grieving?
 I really want it to.
 But I just don't know.
 I guess I'm scared.